-- Fighters of both Muay Thai and Muay Boran also use twisted hemp ropes or chuak to
+- Both Muay Thai and Muay Boran fighters also use twisted hemp ropes or chuak to cover their knuckles.

-Today, the World Muay Boran Federation (WMBF) promotes the historic and cultural significance of this combat practice.
+Today, the World Muay Boran Federation (WMBF) promotes the historical and cultural significance of this combat practice.

-- The basic form of Muay Boran follows a centerline and the fighter tends to align his fists.
-In contrast, Muay Thai uses a less compact stance where the fighter’s fists are on the outside of the head’s centerline.
+- The basic form of Muay Boran follows a centerline, and the fighter tends to align his fists.
+In contrast, Muay Thai uses a less compact stance where the fighter’s fists are outside the head’s centerline.

-- According to some theories, Muay Boran’s centred stance makes it easier to deflect the opponent’s incoming strikes.
-It also allows the defence to instantly morph into a grapple.
+- According to some theories, Muay Boran’s centred stance makes deflecting the opponent’s incoming strikes easier.
+It also allows the defence to morph into a grapple instantly.
 Moreover, it also protects the fighter from blows aimed at the vitals.

-- Muay Boran’s stance is also lower and wider compared to Muay Thai.
+- Muay Boran’s stance is also lower and broader compared to Muay Thai.
 Fighters usually assume a more defensive and wide stance that helps cover the groin and other vulnerable spots.

-- Muay Boran fighters must protect themselves from strikes that may be called illegal in Muay Thai.
-For this reason, a wider and more defensive stance is a better strategy.
+- Muay Boran fighters must protect themselves from strikes that may be illegal in Muay Thai.
+For this reason, a broader and more defensive stance is a better strategy.

-- In terms of offence, what is Muay Boran famed for is its emphasis on hitting the opponent’s limbs until they became numb.
-The simple reason behind this tactic is that if you take away your enemy’s limbs, you are taking away their best weapon against you.
+- In terms of offence, Muay Boran is famed for its emphasis on hitting the opponent’s limbs until they become numb.
+The simple reason behind this tactic is that removing your enemy’s limbs is taking away their best weapon against you.

 For example, Muay Boran uses a lot of flying elbows and flying knees to take down the opponent.
-This Muay Boran style also centres on getting in the most number of strikes even if it means exposing the attacker to more risks.
-Additionally, Muay Boran centres on barehanded combat.
+This Muay Boran style also centres on getting in the most strikes even if it means exposing the attacker to more risks—additionally, Muay Boran centres on barehanded combat.

 As such, Muay Thai Boran techniques favour fast-paced fights.
 The goal is to knock the opponent as quickly as possible.
-In essence, this is what is Muay Thai Boran famed for- it often favours explosiveness rather than pacing oneself during matches.
-Muay Boran matches also require fighters to quickly evaluate the opponents they face rather than probing them on the early rounds.
+In essence, this is what is Muay Thai Boran famed for.
+It often favours explosiveness rather than pacing oneself during matches.
+Muay Boran matches also require fighters to quickly evaluate their opponents rather than probing them in the early rounds.

-This style of Muay Thai Boran originated from South Thailand.
+This style of Muay Thai Boran originated in South Thailand.
 It also has a system of weapon combat called Krabi Krabong.
-Muay Chaiya gives emphasis on inflicting severe damage to your opponent through brutal elbows and heavy knee hits.
+Muay Chaiya emphasizes inflicting severe damage to your opponent through brutal elbows and heavy knee hits.
 Additionally, it also focuses on defence and excellent posture.

 Originating from East Thailand, this style was based on generating power and playing on the fighter’s strength.
 The system favours hard and heavy shots such as the Buffalo Punch.